 Founded in 1978, the ELC serves as the hub for a wide-range of activities, including classes, faculty, research centers and institutes, conferences, lectures, and other special programs.
 All of these activities contribute significantly to consistently high ranking which Vermont Law receives from U.S. News & World Report for environmental law.
 Over the past 24 years, Vermont Law has earned 17 top rankings and never ranked lower than No. 2.
 Vermont Law has been the top-ranked law school for environmental law for an unprecedented six consecutive years, including 2014-2015.

-At the ELC, students and faculty work together to address crucial issues such as sustainable development, global warming,
+At the ELC, students and faculty work together to address crucial issues such as climate change, energy, water,

-In addition, the ELC also organizes and hosts the
+In addition to our robust regular academic year curriculum, the ELC also organizes and hosts the

 Summer Session, where degree and non-degree students from around the world immerse themselves in environmental law and policy.